JGAVEN/Lego-GPT/docs/SPRINT_PLAN_NEXT.md

 This plan outlines the upcoming sprints after completing the community example library.

-## Sprint 1 – Collaborative undo/redo
+## Sprint 1 – Collaboration moderation
-* Track edit history and broadcast changes to peers.
+* Allow room owners to remove inappropriate messages.
-## Sprint 2 – Push subscription management
+## Sprint 2 – Server push notifications
-* Allow users to enable or disable Web Push notifications.
+* Persist subscriptions and send push messages from the backend.

-## Sprint 3 – Expand example library
+## Sprint 3 – Hosted example submissions
-* Accept community submissions and curate featured builds.
+* Submit examples to a backend queue for review and publication.